openneuropet/outreach/BIDS_derivatives2023/README.md

 ### Schedule

 The workshop will consists of 2 ½ days (Wednesday afternoon - Friday) of collaborative working on aligning the different BIDS extension proposals for derivatives across all neuroimaging modalities (most prominently MRI, MEG, EEG and PET).
+Despite a schedule, if you have something that needs presented, an idea, whatever, we'll make the time for that.
+The plan is very much to interact and bounce ideas as much as possible.

 | Time | Wednesday, June 21st | Thursday, June 22nd | Friday, June 23rd |
 |---|---|---|---|